The New Normal (TV series)

-The New Normal is an American sitcom that aired on NBC from September 10, 2012, to April 2, 2013.
+The New Normal is an American sitcom television series that aired on NBC from September 10, 2012, to April 2, 2013.
 The series was created and principally written by Ryan Murphy and Ali Adler.
 The storyline follows wealthy gay couple Bryan (Andrew Rannells) and David (Justin Bartha), who are living in Los Angeles.
 Deciding to have a child, they choose a surrogate mother, Goldie Clemmons (Georgia King), who moves into their home with her 9-year-old daughter Shania (Bebe Wood).

 The series aired Tuesdays at 9:30 pm Eastern/8:30 pm Central after the new comedy series Go On, as part of the 2012–13 United States network television schedule.
 On October 2, 2012, NBC commissioned a full season of The New Normal.

 On May 11, 2013, NBC cancelled the series after one season.